 - To ensure that all the tables have at least one adult, visiting school teachers will be assigned a table at the beginning of the week.

 - Students may not get up from the table without your permission.
-The only reasons they may need to get up are to see the medic, go to the restroom, or visit the salad bar.
+The only reasons they may need to get up are to see the medic or visit the salad bar.

 - Encourage the students at your table to make wise food choices, and hold them accountable for those choices by only giving dessert to those who have no food waste.